melintea/upml/README.md

 - a [Promela model](README.spin.md) for [spin](https://github.com/nimble-code/Spin) checking.
 - a [TLA model](README.tla.md)

-The state machine is described in an plantuml file (again, a subset of what plantuml offers).
+The state machine is described in an plantuml file (again, a subset of what plantuml offers) with some additions.

 ## Status